-Decision makers need to understand the strengths and weaknesses of different budget systems so as to ensure that optimal decision is being taken at all times.
+Decision makers need to understand the strengths (advantages) and weaknesses (disadvantages) of different budget systems so as to ensure that optimal decision is being taken at all times.
 Organizations will not improve if budgets are set in the wrong way.

 Okay, let’s get down to the business of the day which to explore strengths and weaknesses of different budget systems.